zackpelka/Rotate-Screen/README.md

 ---------------------------------------------------
 If you use the desktop environment, you can use the Screen Configuration tool.
 To access this tool, click the Pi icon in the top-left corner of the screen, then hover over Preferences and click Screen Configuration.
 Right-click the display you want to rotate, hover over Orientation, and click Right.
-Click the green tick button to confirm the change
+Click the green tick button to confirm the change.

 For most other Linux machines:
 ------------------------------